 “We believe companies are recognizing the importance of HR and the thought leadership that HR brings in dealing with complex issues around safety, engaging in a remote workplace, and creating an environment where diversity can thrive,” said Pam Noble, president of the consulting services division and head of the DE&I practice at The Christopher Group.
 “Creating a sense of belonging and engagement is becoming more challenging in a distributed work environment,” she said.
 Separately, in companies that are PE-sponsored there is a clear premium being placed on attracting, developing and retaining top talent, she noted.

 “Many believe we are not going back to what it was like pre-COVID-19,” Ms. Noble said.
 “Companies are looking to their HR leader for guidance on managing the new environment, ensuring the business’ success and employees’ well-being as they look to balance a distributed workforce – all by building and creating a culture rooted in shared values regardless of background, location and tenure.”
 Some companies have been forced to slow hiring and some have reduced their workforces, only adding to their staffing problems.
-This has brought on organizational cultures and ways of doing business,” he added.
-History would tell us, he said, that there will not be meaningful and sustained change in the way corporations conduct business until the negative consequences of continuing with “business as usual” outweigh the fears of doing things differently.
+This has brought on organizational cultures and ways of doing business,” she added.
+History would tell us, she said, that there will not be meaningful and sustained change in the way corporations conduct business until the negative consequences of continuing with “business as usual” outweigh the fears of doing things differently.
 “The extent of the impact will depend upon the persistence and intensity of the social insistence for change.”

 Social Insistence for Change